 To this day, I believe that a Higher Power was looking out for me that night.
 As I sank to the ground clawing at the unfeeling glass, whimpering for Zarathustra, a poster caught my eye.
 "Friend, is heavy thinking ruining your life?" it asked.
 You probably recognize that line.
 It comes from the standard Thinker's Anonymous poster.

 I still have my job, and things are a lot better at home.
 And my pastor is holding me accountable to ensure that I don’t slip up and succumb to the temptation to indulge in an occasional thought.
-And he has assigned counselors to watch out and make sure I don’t laugh anymore.
+And he has assigned counselors to watch out and make sure I don’t laff anymore.
 I know I will never be completely free from this awful thing that plagues my life.
 That is why I am asking you, my friends to help me and pray for me.
 I need your encouragement.
 Life just seems a lot easier, somehow, now that I have admitted my problem and stopped thinking and my wife and her friends like me a lot more since I stopped laffing.